MorphTheMoth/Stella-Sora-Combat-Logger/docs/how-to-research-unreleased-characters.md

 _actor.buffComponent.AddBuffNum(15790011, 10, _actor);
 ```

-When the buff reaches its configured maximum, the buff-get listener binds the Normal button to special skill `15710001` (`1.13/Hotfix.decompiled.cs:682119` `HaveBuffNumMax(15790011)` = `1.14/Hotfix.decompiled.cs:687891`; the maximum itself lives in the `Buff` table, not in the hotfix).
-In `1.14` the gauge also seeds `100` stacks at enable when `ActorStatus.Default` (`1.14/Hotfix.decompiled.cs:687890-687891`), which `1.13` does not do.
+When the buff reaches its configured maximum, the buff-get listener binds the Normal button to special skill `15710001`; the maximum itself lives in the `Buff` table, not in the hotfix).
+In `1.14` the gauge also seeds `100` stacks at enable when `ActorStatus.Default`, which `1.13` does not do.
 Report the visible behavior as "fills by 10 stacks per second and activates at the buff's configured maximum," unless the `Buff` entry for `15790011` is found.

-The special normal attack consumes the gauge at skill enable, restores the ordinary Normal skill `15710000`, and, if P4 is owned, applies `15704011` (`1.13/Hotfix.decompiled.cs:682398` `RemoveBuffByBuffId(15790011)` = `1.14/Hotfix.decompiled.cs:688254`):
+The special normal attack consumes the gauge at skill enable, restores the ordinary Normal skill `15710000`, and, if P4 is owned, applies `15704011`.

 ```csharp
 _actor.buffComponent.RemoveBuffByBuffId(15790011);
 _actor.GetLogicComponent<PlayerSkillCd>()?.BindSkillIdToButton(ActionKey.Normal, 15710000);
 ```

 This is the complete mechanic to describe: passive stack gain -> maximum-stack conversion to a special Normal Attack -> gauge consumption and button reset.
-P4 also adds 10 gauge stacks every second while its hunting-chain hit loop is active (`1.13/Hotfix.decompiled.cs:682213` = `1.14/Hotfix.decompiled.cs:688055`), so that interaction belongs in the gauge subsection rather than being left as an unexplained P4 number.
-The `15790012` hunting mark and `15790013` self-buff are related target/state markers, but they are separate from the gauge and should not be renamed as energy (`1.13/Hotfix.decompiled.cs:681570-681572`/`682009-682017` = `1.14/Hotfix.decompiled.cs:687414-687416`/`687825-687833`).
+P4 also adds 10 gauge stacks every second while its hunting-chain hit loop is active, so that interaction belongs in the gauge subsection rather than being left as an unexplained P4 number.
+The `15790012` hunting mark and `15790013` self-buff are related target/state markers, but they are separate from the gauge and should not be renamed as energy.